rookiehpc/rookiehpc.github.io/README.md

 Regularly, someone would kindly offer their help by email.
 Unfortunately, contribution was close to impossible to accommodate as it required access to an SQL database as well as the server machine via SSH access.
 This architecture was initially designed for solo development, it did its job but now it needs to adapt to welcome contributions and collaboration.
 By migrating to Github, contribution comes out of the box :D

 #### 1.2.1) How ####
 The first step was to remove the dependencies on external sources of data such as the SQL database from which the MPI and OpenMP contents were drawn.
-TO that end, the RookieHPC website has been entirely rewritten so that all the website data is now within this repository, encompassing exercises, examples, documentation, indexes etc...
+To that end, the RookieHPC website has been entirely rewritten so that all the website data is now within this repository, encompassing exercises, examples, documentation, indexes etc...

 Github Pages websites cannot rely on server-side technologies (PhP and so on).
 Therefore, webpages have been redesigned to be built dynamically using the following structure.
 Let's consider the MPI documentation entry `MPI_Comm_rank`, you will find a directory `MPI_Comm_rank` inside `/mpi/docs/` with: